hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 }
 ```

-Now, you need to make sure that the Hazelcast member recognizes the entry processor.
+Now, you need to ensure that the Hazelcast member recognizes the entry processor.
 For this, you need to implement the Java
 equivalent of your entry processor and its factory, and create your own compiled class or JAR files.
 For adding your own compiled
 class or JAR files to the server's `CLASSPATH`, see the
 [Adding User Library to CLASSPATH section](#1212-adding-user-library-to-classpath).